1987 San Diego Chargers season: Overview

 The defense was middling, finishing 15th in the NFL for both points conceded and yards allowed.
 This represented an improvements on recent years – San Diego had ranked 23rd or worse in both categories for six consecutive seasons.
 They were stronger against the pass than the run (4th-ranked vs. 24th-ranked).
 Defensive end Leslie O'Neal, who had been named AP Defensive Rookie of the Year the previous season, missed all of 1987 with an injury.
 In his absence, the team's sack total dropped from 62 to 45; Lee Williams repeated as sack leader, though his total dropped from 15 in 16 games to 8 in 12 games.
 Linebacker Billy Ray Smith led the team with 5 interceptions (he also had 3 sacks), while safety Vencie Glenn was second with 4, one of which he returned 103 yards for a touchdown.
-On special teams, James ranked 5th in the league with 12.5 yards per punt return, including a touchdown, while Anderson was 17th with 19.7 yards per kickoff return.
+On special teams, James ranked fifth in the league with 12.5 yards per punt return, including a touchdown, while Anderson was 17th with 19.7 yards per kickoff return.
 New kicker Abbott made 13 of his first 17 field goals, but missed his last five attempts and finished 25th in the league with a 59.1% conversion rate.
-Punter Ralph Mojsiejenko averaged 42.9 yards per kick, earning the lone Pro Bowl nomination of his career.
+Punter Ralf Mojsiejenko averaged 42.9 yards per kick, earning the lone Pro Bowl nomination of his career.